mezzio/mezzio/docs/book/v3/getting-started/quick-start.md

 ### Routing

 [Routing](../features/router/piping.md#routing) is an additional feature provided by Mezzio.
-Routing is setup in `config/routes.php`.
+Routing is set up in `config/routes.php`.

 You can setup routes with a single request method: